mcskinner/rust-rt/README.md

 I finally got it working using the enum approach, but with a twist.
 Rather than putting everything in one abstraction, I split it in two.

 The entrypoint `Shape` is just a concrete struct and implementation.
-That handles the common logic for setting transforms and materials, since that doesn't vary by implementation.
-And also the template pattern for managing world<->local coordinates during intersection and normal calculation.
-To facilitate that last part, it takes a `Hittable` enum, which implements a `HittableTrait` and carries the abstractions for computing local intersections and normals.
+That handles the common logic for setting transforms and materials, since that doesn't vary by implementation but also requires storage (so it can't be a trait).
+It also implements the template pattern for managing world<->local coordinates during intersection and normal calculation.
+To facilitate that last part, it takes a `Hittable` enum, which wraps the implementations of `HittableTrait`, the abstraction for computing local intersections and normals.
 That's the only responsibility for new objects to implement.

+After a bit of fidgeting I was then able to patch `enum_dispatch` back in for the `Hittable` and `HittableTrait` pair, plus a little bit of fancy footwork to declare a generic `impl<T: Into<Hittable>> From<T> for Shape` once and for all.

+I'm still not sure I love this final approach, since it's closed to modification (no new subclasses without adding to the enum).
+But at least it's working and I can move on with the rest of the exercises.